artemave/REST-assured/README.markdown

     bash$ gem install sqlite3 # or mysql2

-If using mysql, rest-assured expects database 'rest\_assured' to be accessible by user 'root' with no password.
+If using mysql, rest-assured expects database `rest_assured` to be accessible by user `root` with no password.
 Those are defaults and can be changed with cli options.

 It is also recommended to have thin installed.
 This improves startup time (over default webrick) and also it works with in-memory sqlite (which webrick does not):